nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------

-# CLI Syntax
+# Understanding Command Syntax

+A-Bash Book utilises the Command Line Interface (CLI) which is a text-based interface for users to enter commands.
+In order to interpret commands correctly, these commands have to be structured properly.
+This is known as the **syntax** where a specific arrangement of words and parameters form a command that A-Bash Book can understand.

 <div markdown="block" class="alert alert-info">

 **:information_source: Note**<br>

-For seasoned CLI users, this section is intended for users who are unfamiliar with CLI and the syntax.
+For seasoned CLI users, A-Bash Book uses command syntax which are similar to your typical command line.
-Feel free to skip to [Features](#features).
+If you are already familiar with the command syntax, feel free to skip to [Features](#features).

 </div>

-Command Line Interface (CLI) is a text-based interface in which commands are entered.
-A-Bash Book is CLI-based and will only interpret commands that are structured properly.
-This is called the **syntax** where a specific arrangement of words and parameters form a command that A-Bash Book can understand.

 {% include back-to-toc.html %}